× FreshBooks App Logo

 7. Market and Grow Your Nonprofit

-Once officially established, your nonprofit can begin collecting donations, distributing funds and getting to work.
+Once officially established, your nonprofit can begin collecting donations, distributing funds, and getting to work.
 Every nonprofit organization is different, so how you market your nonprofit is up to you.

 Many nonprofits start an official Facebook page and host local events to raise funds.
-Others launch a blog to drum up traffic and attract volunteers.
+Others launch a blog or newsletter to drum up traffic and attract volunteers.
 The opportunities are endless when it comes to scaling your nonprofit to new heights.

 8. Maintain Compliance